The Bahamas: Economy

+In 2024, The Bahamas recorded a new tourism high of about 11.22 million visitors (air and sea combined), up ≈16% from 2023.

 Agriculture and manufacturing form the third largest sector of the Bahamian economy, representing 5–7% of total GDP.
-An estimated 80% of the Bahamian food supply is imported.
-Major crops include onions, okra, tomatoes, oranges, grapefruit, cucumbers, sugar cane, lemons, limes, and sweet potatoes.
+An estimated 80 per cent of the Bahamian food supply is imported.
+Major crops include onions, okra, tomatoes, oranges, grapefruit, cucumbers, sugar cane, lemons, limes and sweet potatoes.

-Access to biocapacity in the Bahamas is much higher than world average.
-In 2016, the Bahamas had 9.2 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person.
-In 2016 the Bahamas used 3.7 global hectares of biocapacity per person - their ecological footprint of consumption.
+Access to biocapacity in the Bahamas is much higher than the world average.
+In 2016 the Bahamas had 9.2 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person.
+In 2016 the Bahamas used 3.7 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use less biocapacity than the Bahamas contains.
 As a result, the Bahamas is running a biocapacity reserve.